Odela Railway Station

-Odela Railway Station is a 2022 Indian Telugu-language crime thriller film directed by Ashok Teja and created by Sampath Nandi.
+Odela Railway Station is a 2022 Indian Telugu-language crime thriller film directed by Ashok Teja and written by Sampath Nandi.
 Produced by K. K. Radhamohan's Sri Sathya Sai Arts, the film has an ensemble cast of Hebah Patel, Pujita Ponnada, Vasishta N. Simha and Sai Ronak.
-Odela Railway Station is based on the real incidents that happened in Odela, India.
-It was premiered on Aha on 26 August 2022.
+The film is based on real incidents of Odela village in Telangana.
+It premiered on Aha on 26 August 2022.

 Plot

-Odela Railway Station revolves around a serial killer who kills all the newly married women in a village named Odela.
-A young trainee IPS officer, who is posted to the village, is assigned the case of finding the culprit behind the murders.
-How does he find the killer?
-Who's The Serial Killer? is the rest of the film.
+The film opens with a striking scene: a woman, covered in mud and visibly traumatised, walks into the local police station clutching the severed head of a man.
+This shocking image sets the stage for a story that unfolds through a series of flashbacks.